 Database Account

-Enter the database account of the target AnalyticDB for PostgreSQL instance.
-For permission requirements, see Permissions required for database accounts.
+The database account of the destination AnalyticDB for PostgreSQL instance.
+For information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.

 Database Password